Vyral/wayne-chang/_posts/2019-02-14-financed-buyers-these-5-tips-will-put-you-on-equal-footing-with-any-cash-offer.md

 **1. Get fully pre-approved.** The reason many financed buyers lose against buyers offering cash is that sellers are trying to minimize potential risk.
 Unless a financed buyer is fully pre-approved, the seller may worry that they won’t be able to afford the home when all is said and done.
 Getting approved by a lender will put the seller’s mind at ease and will put you on equal footing with any competing cash offers.&nbsp;

 **2. Remove the appraisal contingency.** If you submit a down payment that’s greater than 20%, there’s no real reason to retain the appraisal contingency.
-Better still, after removing this contingency, then your financed offer becomes virtually the same as an offer made in cash.&nbsp;
+Better still, after removing this contingency, your financed offer becomes virtually the same as an offer made in cash.&nbsp;

 {% include pullquote.html %}